 Armed with his meticulous measurements and innovative statistical analysis, Boscovich not only confirmed the oblate spheroid shape of the Earth but also refined its dimensions.
 His calculations yielded a more accurate value for the Earth’s equatorial radius and the flattening at the poles, providing crucial support for Newton’s theory of gravitation, which predicted this very shape.

-Motivated by the analysis of planetary orbits and determining the shape of the Earth, later in 1805, Adrien-Marie Legendre (1752 - 1833) published the first clear and concise explanation of the least squares method in his book “Nouvelles méthodes pour la détermination des orbites des comètes”.
-The method of least squares is a powerful statistical technique used today fit a mathematical model to a set of data points.
-Its goal is to find the best-fitting curve that minimizes the sum of the squared distances (a.k.a residuals) between the curve and the actual data points.
+Motivated by the analysis of planetary orbits and determining the shape of the Earth, later in 1805, Adrien-Marie Legendre (1752-1833) published the first clear and concise explanation of the least squares method in his book “Nouvelles m{'e}thodes pour la d{'e}termination des orbites des cometes”.
+The method of least squares is a powerful statistical technique used today to fit a mathematical model to a set of data points.
+Its goal is to find the best-fitting curve that minimizes the sum of the squared distances (also known as residuals) between the curve and the actual data points.
 Compared to the approach proposed by Boscovich, the least squares method is less robust to measurement errors and inconsistencies.
-However, from computational point of view, it is more efficient and there are various algorithms exist for efficient calculation of curve parameters.
+However, from a computational point of view, it is more efficient and various algorithms exist for efficient calculation of curve parameters.
 This computational efficiency is crucial for modern data analysis, where datasets can be massive and complex, making least squares a fundamental tool in statistics and data analysis, offering a powerful and widely applicable approach to data fitting and model building.

 Legendre provided a rigorous mathematical foundation for the least squares method, demonstrating its theoretical underpinnings and proving its optimality under certain conditions.
 This mathematical basis helped establish the credibility and legitimacy of the method, paving the way for its wider acceptance and application.
 Legendre actively communicated his ideas and collaborated with other mathematicians, such as Carl Friedrich Gauss (1777-1855), who also contributed significantly to the development of the least squares method.
 While evidence suggests Gauss used the least squares method as early as 1795, his formal publication came later than Legendre’s in 1809.
 Despite the delay in publication, Gauss independently discovered the method and applied it to various problems, including celestial mechanics and geodesy.
 He developed efficient computational methods for implementing the least squares method, making it accessible for practical use by scientists and engineers.
 While Legendre’s clear exposition and early publication brought the least squares method to the forefront, Gauss’s independent discovery, theoretical development, practical applications, and contributions to computational methods were equally crucial in establishing the method’s significance and impact.
 Both mathematicians played vital roles in shaping the least squares method into the powerful statistical tool it is today.

 Boscovich used what we call today a linear regression analysis.
-This type of analysis relies on the assumption that the relationship between the independent (arc length) and dependent (sinus squared of the latitude) variables is linear.
+This type of analysis relies on the assumption that the relationship between the independent (sine squared of the latitude) and dependent (arc length) variables is linear.
 Francis Galton was the person who coined the term “regression” in the context of statistics.
 One of the phenomena he studied was the relationship between the heights of parents and their children.
-He found that the heights of children tended to “regress” towards the average height of the population, which led him to use the term “regression” to describe this phenomenon.
+He found that the heights of children tended to regress towards the average height of the population, which led him to use the term “regression” to describe this phenomenon.
 Galton promoted a data-driven approach to research that continues to shape statistical practice today.
 Furthermore, he introduced the concept of quantiles, which divide a population into equal-sized subpopulations based on a specific variable.
 This allowed for a more nuanced analysis of data compared to simply considering the mean and median.
 He also popularized the use of percentiles, which are specific quantiles used to express the proportion of a population below a certain value.

-Galton used regression analysis to show that the the offspring of exceptionally large or small seed size of sweet peas from tended to be closer to the average size.
+Galton used regression analysis to show that the offspring of exceptionally large or small seed sizes of sweet peas tended to be closer to the average size.
 He also used it for family studies and investigated the inheritance of traits such as intelligence and talent.
 He used regression analysis to assess the degree to which these traits are passed down from parents to offspring.

 Galton’s overall approach to statistics was highly influential.
 He emphasized the importance of quantitative analysis, data-driven decision-making, and empirical research, which paved the way for modern statistical methods and helped to establish statistics as a recognized scientific discipline.